-Who we are looking for: NORCAP recruits men and women with the ability to work in other cultures, who are ready to put in long hours and maintain flexibility and professionalism under stressful conditions.
+Who we are looking for: We recruit people of all genders with the ability to work cross-culturally, who are ready to put in long hours and maintain flexibility and professionalism under stressful conditions.

 We are looking for people who have multiple language skills, previous experience in complex emergencies, ability to adapt to rapidly changing situations, technical competency in media and/or communications, capacity to engage with local populations and media, and in-depth knowledge of the humanitarian response system.
 Besides having the required technical skills, roster candidates will also be evaluated on a set of core competencies that are essential to working in the humanitarian sector.

-NORCAP recruits experts periodically.
+The roster recruits experts periodically.
 If you meet the requirements outlined in the sample terms of reference for one of the above profiles and would like to join the roster we encourage you to check the following web sites regularly to see if we are searching for profiles matching your background.
-All NORCAP vacancies are announced on www.norcapweb.no and www.nrc.no.
+All vacancies are announced on www.norcapweb.no and www.nrc.no.

 Where are Roster experts deployed?